NguyenTrongPhuc552003/phucscareembedded/docs/getting-started/introduction.md

 # Introduction to Embedded Development

-Welcome to Phuc's comprehensive guide for Linux kernel development, Rust programming, and embedded Linux development!
-This documentation covers everything you need to know about developing for embedded systems, with a focus on the Rock 5B+ development board.
+Welcome to Phuc's comprehensive guide for Linux kernel development, Rust programming, embedded Linux development, and RISC-V architecture!
+This documentation covers everything you need to know about developing for embedded systems, with a focus on the Rock 5B+ (ARM64) and VisionFive 2 (RISC-V) development boards.

 ## What You'll Learn

 This comprehensive guide provides structured learning paths across multiple domains:

 ### Linux Kernel Development